mclevy/gfw_blog/WRI.GFW.blog.md

 This research is advised and co-authored by [Sally Thompson](http://www.ce.berkeley.edu/people/faculty/thompson) (Civil and Environmental Engineering, UC Berkeley) and [Avery Cohn](http://fletcher.tufts.edu/CIERP/People/bios/cohn) (Fletcher School, Tufts University), and was assisted by Thompson Ecoyhdrology Lab undergraduate researcher [Herman Wu](http://vcresearch.berkeley.edu/energy/cal-energy-corps-summer-2014-participants-work-Herman-Wu).

 This work was made possible through the support of the [GFW Graduate Student Research Program](http://datalab.wri.org/gfwsrp), with special thanks to Dan Hammer, as well as support from the [UC Berkeley Philomathia Center](http://vcresearch.berkeley.edu/philomathiacenter/about) and [Energy Biosciences Institute](http://www.energybiosciencesinstitute.org/), NSF-GRFP, and the [UC Berkeley Cal Energy Corps Program](http://vcresearch.berkeley.edu/energy/welcome-cal-energy-corps).

+[^fn-ecosystem.footnote]: This research does not consider land use change impacts to river ecosystem health, which is an important but different issue, and one that has rightfully received a great deal of attention in other research.

 [^fn-WB.footnote]: For a summary of this process, see the Woods Hole Research Center's [discussion of deforestation and water feedbacks](http://www.whrc.org/ecosystem/amazon_water.html).
 There are other ways that vegetation change can impact flow, but at large scales, the mechanism is primarily ET.
 This simple water balance model ignores a great deal of complexity, but the formula is valid over sufficiently long period of time (so that short term water storage in soils can be neglected), where diversions or reservoirs do not significantly impact river flow, and where drainage to a groundwater aquifer is negligible.